Staff Spotlight: Calvin King

 The mission.
 CSA’s mission is so important to me that it gives me the energy to make sure I see my work through.
 Just think, if we are able to get our students to elite high schools, then to college, and finally come back to Trenton to have an impact spanning the education, government, business, and nonprofit sectors?!
 The mission is to create agents of change for this city and for society at large.
 That’s real impact!

 Another huge source of energy that inspires me to continue my work at CSA is our parents’ trust.
 The amount of trust our parents place in this school by allowing their children to participate in our residential boarding program is something I don’t take lightly.
 What’s more powerful than a parent’s love for their child and their desire to provide the best opportunity for their child?
 CSA parents are inviting us into this transformative process.
 That’s all the motivation you need!

 “Without struggle there is no progress.”
 Frederick Douglass

 At Morehouse, after late nights of studying, I would walk back and remember this quote.
 It made me reflect on all I that I had been through in my personal life.
 It kept me going.
 This quote also makes me reflect on what my ancestors have been through, and the things that are currently troubling me seem like a small feat in comparison.

 What is the theme song of your life?

-Stronger by Kanye West.
+“Stronger” by Kanye West.
 I’m constantly an optimist.
-All the different obstacles I’ve faced in life have been pretty tough, but they also have made me stronger.
+A lot of the obstacles I’ve faced in life have been pretty tough, but they also have made me stronger.
 My mom passed away when I was seventeen.
 There were times in my life when I was homeless.
 But all these challenging experiences pushed me to grow as an individual.